MicrosoftDocs/visualstudio-docs/docs/xml-tools/xml-document-properties-properties-window.md

 **Stylesheet**

-The XSLT file that is used to transform the document when the **Show XSLT Output** command is used.
-If this field is blank when the **Show XSLT Output** command is used, the editor uses the value provided in the `xml-stylesheet` processing instruction of the document, or it prompts you for the filename.
+The XSLT file that is used to transform the document when the **Start XSLT Debugging** and **Start XSLT Without Debugging** commands are used.
+If this field is blank, the editor uses the value provided in the `xml-stylesheet` processing instruction of the document or it prompts you for a filename.

-When editing an XSLT file, this property can be used to specify that a different style sheet should be used when the **Show XSLT Output** or **Start XSLT Debugging** command is selected.
+When editing an XSLT file, this property can be used to specify that a different style sheet should be used when the **Start XSLT Debugging** or **Start XSLT Without Debugging** command is selected.
 For example, you may want to do this when you're editing a style sheet that's included in a parent style sheet.

 ## See also